naufalph/psychic-archdemon/frontend/GETTING_STARTED.md

-# Getting Started with ArchMatch Frontend
+# Getting Started with Rumantra Frontend

-Welcome to the ArchMatch frontend!
+Welcome to the Rumantra frontend!
 This guide will help you get up and running with the Vue 3 application for the Architecture Marketplace platform.

 ## 🚀 Quick Start